VueJS is a declarative JavaScript framework for building reactive web interfaces, and we can also use it on a page served from an ESP32 or ESP8266.

-In this post, we are going to start with this declarative approach to client programming, using the VueJS framework.
-It’s a very popular framework for Web development, lightweight but powerful, and fits perfectly on the ESP8266.
+In this article we are going to start with this declarative approach to client programming, using the VueJS framework.
+It is a very popular framework for web development, lightweight but powerful, and it fits perfectly in projects served from an ESP board.

-And we are going to start with a basic example, our VueJS “hello world” that we already saw in this post, but running from the ESP8266.
-That is, in this post we basically aim to get it set up and working.
+We are going to start with a basic example, our VueJS “hello world”, but running from the ESP32.
+In other words, the goal here is simply to get it up and running.

 Don’t worry, at this point it shouldn’t be particularly difficult for you.